brimdata/zync/README.md

 ```
 echo '{s:"hello,world"}' | zinger produce -topic MyTopic -
 ```
-See the record you created:
+See the record you created (type ctrl-C to interrupt `zinger consume` as it will wait indefinitely for data to arrive on the topic):
 ```
 zinger consume -topic MyTopic
 ```